Lei-Cong/Spin-Dependent-5th-Force-Limits/README.md

 ### What is SDFF?

-Spin-dependent exotic interactions (SDFFs), also referred to as spin-dependent fifth forces, may arise from the exchange of a hypothetical boson of mass $M$ between fermions $begin:math:text$X$end:math:text$ and $begin:math:text$Y$end:math:text$, representing a possible extension beyond the [four fundamental forces](https://www2.lbl.gov/abc/wallchart/chapters/04/0.html).
+Spin-dependent exotic interactions (SDFFs), also referred to as spin-dependent fifth forces, may arise from the exchange of a hypothetical boson of mass $M$ between fermions $X$ and $Y$, representing a possible extension beyond the [four fundamental forces](https://www2.lbl.gov/abc/wallchart/chapters/04/0.html).

 Unlike conventional spin-independent interactions, SDFFs depend explicitly on the spin degrees of freedom of the involved particles, analogous in some aspects to magnetic interactions.